-Fellows will take part in a unique training initiative with other African civil servants over 3 months in Paris, France.
+Fellows will take part in a unique training initiative with other African civil servants in Paris, France.
 They will share experiences and learning from PPP experts at one of the leading academic institutes in the world, Ecole des Ponts Paris Tech.

 The fellowship program is organized in English and French, tailored to the needs of your country, and your individual experience in infrastructure procurement and delivery.
-The intensive coursework in infrastructure procurement is coupled with up to two-months placement in a private sector company and/or a multilateral development bank’s infrastructure team.
+The intensive coursework in infrastructure procurement is coupled with a placement of up to two months in a private sector company and/or a multilateral development bank’s infrastructure team.
 We will also provide you the opportunity to demonstrate to your peers that your abilities are aligned with international PPP best practices by earning the APMG Certification CP3P.

 To be considered as a candidate, your administration must recommend you.

 The AIFP facilitates the legal agreement and logistical support to manage the risks associated with a program of this nature.

 AIFP fellows will graduate with a deep understanding of procurement, governance and private sector’s role in infrastructure projects.
 This knowledge will enable you to create better and more sustainable infrastructure, from the strategic planning phase to operations and maintenance, in rapidly growing African countries.
 You will also get access to the AIFP Alumni Network to stay in contact and share the best practices and advice with the other practitioners.

 The AIFP will provide participating civil servants with tailored training by academic experts and infrastructure professionals, as well as give them an opportunity to undertake ‘hands-on’ learning in a private sector Sponsor Organization.

 They will also join a network of practitioners across Africa and globally, to facilitate the exchange of knowledge, insight, technical expertise and on-the-ground experience between infrastructure market participants, in both the public and private sectors.